EvotecIT/ADEssentials/README.md

 - 0.0.25 - 15.11.2019
   - [x] Added two new commands for fixing and reading Proxy Addresses
 - 0.0.23 - 11.11.2019
-  - [x] Removed PSSharedGoods as dependency for modules published to releases and PowerShellGallery
+  - [x] Removed PSSharedGoods as a dependency for modules published to releases and PowerShellGallery
     - [ ] It's still part of development build.
 Releases are now merged with PSPublishModule functionality
-  - [x] Added PSEventViewer as depenedency as it was missing
+  - [x] Added PSEventViewer as a dependency as it was missing
   - [x] Fix for Get-WinADDFSHealth.ps1 SYSVol Count (tnx brianmccarty)
 - 0.0.22 - 28.10.2019
   - [x] Added some functions